Boonville (village), New York: History

 In the 1830s to the 1850s the Black River Canal was designed and constructed to connect the Erie Canal(Barge) to the Black River from Rome to Boonville - a distance of 25 miles.
 This section, connecting Rome and Boonville, is known as the Southern section of the overland canal.
 It's constructed of 70 locks to lift the boats and water 693 feet.
 The Northern section of the overland canal connected Boonville and Lyons Falls, 10 miles in distance and requiring 39 locks to descend the boats and water 386 feet.
 In all, the Black River Canal had 109 locks and is still a world record.

 The Black River Canal had a vital role in the livelihood of the North Countries growth and prosperity, giving it access to Eastern and Midwestern markets to help preserve, house, and display artifacts from the canal era.
 A museum was constructed.
 The museum is located on a site formerly occupied by Titus Powers Iron Works, built circa 1850 near the Main Street Bridge.
 Later this site became the Holdrige and Gilbert Foundry and Machine Shop.

 In 1933, a significant clash occurred between the state police and farmers here.

 In 1983, a tornado ripped through Boonville.

 In 2004, Ethan Allen Interiors, a major employer in the village, closed down leaving many residents looking for work.

+In 2020, several residential and commercial buildings along Main Street were destroyed by a fire.
+Fire departments from nine nearby towns participated in the containment effort.

 The Boonville Historic District, Erwin Library and Pratt House, Black River Canal Warehouse, Five Lock Combine and Locks 37 and 38, Black River Canal, and United States Post Office are listed on the National Register of Historic Places.